vmware-archive/gp-r/HomePage.md

 barplot( y[order( as.integer(rownames(y)) )], xlab='Segment ID',
 		 ylab='Number of rows', main = 'Row distribution across segments' )
 ```

-### Rather Drive Stick?
-If you prefer to not use the automatic generator, push a branch named `gh-pages` to your repository to create a page manually.
-In addition to supporting regular HTML content, GitHub Pages support Jekyll, a simple, blog aware static site generator written by our own Tom Preston-Werner.
-Jekyll makes it easy to create site-wide headers and footers without having to copy them across every page.
-It also offers intelligent blog support and other advanced templating features.

 ### Authors and Contributors
 This document is a project by Woo Jung (@wjjung317), Srivatsan 'Vatsan' Ramanujam (@vatsan) and Noah Zimmerman (@zimmeee)